OLC-Bioinformatics/BaitCapture/README.md

 - **Read alignment**: Align reads against a reference database of gene targets using [KMA](https://bitbucket.org/genomicepidemiology/kma), [BWA-MEM2](https://github.com/bwa-mem2/bwa-mem2), or [BWA](https://github.com/lh3/bwa).
 - **[Alignment reports](docs/alignment_reports.md)**:
   - `mapstats.tsv`: A table of read alignment statistics against each gene target for each sample, including KMA-specific alignment statistics.
-  - `sumstats.tsv`: A table of on-target alignment and read filtering rates for each step of the workflow.
+  - `sumstats.tsv`: A table of summary statistics for each sample, including the on-target alignment rate, and the number of reads lost from host decontamination and filtering.
   - `presence_absence.tsv`: A table of presence-absence calls for each gene target in each sample, based on user-defined thresholds.
   - `presence_absence_clusters.tsv`: A table of presence-absence calls for each gene target cluster in each sample, with clusters defined by a target metadata file (e.g. resistance mechanism).